 The chairman is a key position in a company’s board of directors, presiding over meetings, providing strategic vision, helping steer the company, and sometimes serving as a spokesperson for the whole organization.

-In this article, we’ll take a look at the duties of the chairman of the board of directors, the importance of their role in corporate governance, and how this reflects on their regular activities.
+In this article, we’ll take a look at the board chairman’s responsibilities, the importance of their role in corporate governance, and how this reflects on their regular activities.

 Discover effective management tool for your board